MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/README.md

 ### Recent Updates

 * **02/16/2024:** added Github Actions files/configurations so that whenver new code is pushed to Github, the Docker images will be rebuilt and then pushed to GitHub.
+When appropriate containers are built for both amd64/x86 and arm64 so they're able to run any any node in the cluster.
 Next step is to automate redeploying the services running on k3s in response to container updates.
 * **02/10/2024:** added an Orange Pi 5+ (boots Ubuntu from NVME) as a worker node, currently using it run several IoT and ETL related workloads.